isfiaya/TravelPlanner-Udacity-FinalProject/README.md

 1. Clone this repo by using git clone command.
 2. Run npm install to install all the dependencies of the project
-3. Create a .env file to store the following API Keys:
-   USERNAME_GEONAMES
-   API_KEY_WEATHERBIT
-   API_KEY_PIXABAY
-4. Run npm run build-dev to start the dev server
+3. Run npm run build-dev to start the dev server
-5. Run npm run build-prod to create the dist folder
+4. Run npm run build-prod to create the dist folder
-6. Run npm start to start the server
+5. Run npm start to start the server

 ### API Credentials